 Family Empowerment and Legal Access Clinic

-In the Family Empowerment and Legal Access Clinic, students develop the knowledge, skills, and values necessary for a professionally effective – and satisfying – client representation practice.
-Third-year students provide brief advice and limited legal representation to Allegheny County clients experiencing family law issues.
+In the Family Empowerment and Legal Access Clinic, students develop the knowledge, skills, and values necessary for a professionally effective and satisfying client representation practice.
+Students provide advice and limited legal representation to Allegheny County clients experiencing family law issues.
 Students are supervised by clinical faculty and certified by the Supreme Court of Pennsylvania to provide legal services to pro se litigants.

 Seminar Component

 The clinical seminars prepare students to succeed in client representation and draw collective lessons from their fieldwork.
-Seminar intensity and frequency tapers as the year progresses.
-Before the commencement of the fall semester, the clinic meets for an intensive orientation session to lay the foundation for fieldwork.
+Seminar intensity and frequency taper as the year progresses.
 During the semester, students meet once a week for seminars devoted to various topics.
-These topics include lawyering skills, substantive law, and professional identity development.
+These topics include lawyering skills, ethical considerations, substantive law, professional identity development, and family law.
 As the semester progresses, seminars turn to rounds where students engage in group problem-solving and skills practice.
 In the spring semester, seminars cover advanced family law topics and shift to drawing lessons from fieldwork.

 Fieldwork

 • Students in the clinic interview and advise clients, conduct necessary fact investigation and legal research, and draft related legal documents and filings.
-Students sometimes negotiate resolutions with opposing parties or advocate for a client’s interest before the Allegheny County Family Division’s Pro Se Motions Court.
+Students sometimes negotiate resolutions with opposing parties or advocate for a client’s interest before the Allegheny County Family Division’s Motions Court or in other legal proceedings.

 • Fieldwork is supported through rigorous supervision meetings conducted consistently and frequently during the semester.
 Students meet individually with clinical faculty weekly to engage in case planning, strategizing, and reflection.